 The Group’s appetite for tax risk is low.
 Aggressive tax planning is not considered.

 The Group complies with the legislation to prevent the facilitation of tax avoidance, has conducted a risk review on its activities and will ensure all relevant staff are appropriately trained.

 We maintain an open dialogue with HMRC and the relevant overseas tax authorities with a view to identifying and solving issues promptly.
 The Group is committed to being transparent with HMRC in all its dealings.
 Where appropriate, we seek agreement from HMRC in advance.

-The tax strategy is delivered by the Group Tax Manager and other employees that have responsibility for tax compliance/reporting.
+The tax strategy is delivered by the Group Head of Tax and other employees that have responsibility for tax compliance/reporting.
 Our tax operating model is supported by a schedule of accounting procedures and controls which are monitored to ensure tax compliance.

 The Chief Financial Officer has overall responsibility for the execution of the strategy.
 The CFO acts as Senior Accounting Officer and submits an annual certificate to HMRC stating that the group has appropriate tax accounting arrangements.

-Preparation of tax returns and payments of tax are dealt with by the Group Tax Manager and the finance team together with external advisors, more specifically:
+Preparation of tax returns and payments of tax are dealt with by the Group Head of Tax and the finance team together with external advisors, more specifically:

 3.2 Risk identification and reporting

-The Group Tax Manager will report to the CFO and the board where appropriate on:
+The Group Head of Tax will report to the CFO and the board where appropriate on: